 They have been a very reliable host.
 I did experience one recent issue where their SQL Server went down and needed restoration from backup.
 It was offline for quite a few hours as a result, but they handled it well.

-Based on this experience and the service my other customer has been receiving, I would have to say that ASPnix are one of the best providers of inexpensive hosting.
+Based on this experience and the service my other customer has been receiving, I would have to say that ASPnix is one of the best providers of inexpensive shared hosting.

 #2 RDO Servers